Form Your Own DIY LLC: A Step-by-Step Guide

 Depending on the industry in which you operate, you might need to obtain additional permits and licensing in order to conduct business.
 Be sure to find out what is required of you by visiting your Secretary of State’s website.
 Some examples of licensing can include a seller’s permit or zoning permit.

-If you need help forming your LLC, you can post your legal need on UpCounsel’s marketplace.
+If you need help in do it yourself llc, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.